About the artist

 Her overall subject matter examines human consumption.
 She explores scenes of how us as human beings, consume vices in life to feed our inner egos.
 The characters in her artwork depict the many types of emotions we feel and in turn the facades we display to the rest of the world.

-Graceland is based in London, from her studio in central London Marylebone.
+Graceland is based in London, from her studio near the famous Portobello Road, London .
 She takes frequent trips to America, which she considers an important influence in her work.

 She has exhibited this year 2020 at Bloomsbury Gallery, Central London, Maddox Gallery, Mayfair and JD Malat Gallery Mayfair, London as well as in Los Angeles and Camden Art Council.
 She also exhibited at The Art Plug Powerhouse, at Art Basel for Miami art week, Florida 2019 creating a 10ft x 10ft interactive room and successfully selling her paintings at the gallery above contributing to the Best Buddies Charity organisation.
 Graceland designed artwork for a well known producer, her Artwork and a motion screen was also displayed at the biggest club in Miami.